Some guidelines to ensure success when you are supplying print ready artwork to us.

 Preferred digital applications:

-- We can accept Adobe Pagemaker + Corel Draw files as well as files from standard office software such as Microsoft Word, Publisher, Excel and PowerPoint (files supplied from these programs might not always be suitable for direct lithographic CMYK printing and may require additional studio time to prepare, which will incur an extra charge).
+We can accept files created in various programs including standard office software such as Microsoft Word, Publisher, Excel and PowerPoint (files supplied from these programs might not always be suitable for direct lithographic CMYK printing and may require additional studio time to prepare, which will incur an extra charge).
 We can advise you on the best way to set your documents for print, or our in-house design team can prepare the design work for you.

 Bleed (for Trimming)